embrace-io/embrace-docs/content/react-native/_index.md

 the key steps to successfully using our product.

-Once you've completed that, browse through our [**Feature Reference**]({{< relref "/react-native/features">}}) guides to learn how to use some of the advanced features our SDK provides.
+Once you've completed that, browse through our [**Feature Reference**]({{< relref "/react-native/features">}}) guides to learn how to use the advanced features our SDK provides.

 You can also view our [Change Log]({{< relref "/react-native/changelog" >}})